ona-li-toki-e-jan-Epiphany-tawa-mi/Nitwit-Only-Mode/README.md

 ![logo](logo.png)

+**!!NOTICE!!:** I have decided to abandon Minecraft in favor of the FOSS Minetest ([https://www.minetest.net](https://www.minetest.net "Minetest website")).
+As such, this project will no longer be maintained or developed.

 # Nitwit Only Mode

 Ever wanted all the villagers in your world to be nitwits?
 No?
 Well, too bad!
 Now they are.